-Wayne Huizenga was born on December 29, 1937 in the Chicago suburb of Evergreen Park, to Dutch immigrant parents Gerrit Harry and Jean Huizenga.
-Huizenga's father was irresponsible and abusive to his wife and children.
+Harry Wayne Huizenga was born on December 29, 1937 in the Chicago suburb of Evergreen Park, to Dutch immigrant parents Gerrit Harry and Jean Huizenga.
+Huizenga's father was a carpenter and home builder, his mother helped decorate homes.
 When Huizenga was a teenager, his family moved to Fort Lauderdale, Florida.
 He attended Pine Crest School, where he played football and was class treasurer.
-After graduation, he moved back to Chicago to reunite with his family and friends, who still lived there, before enrolling at Calvin College in Grand Rapids, Michigan, in 1956.
+After graduation, he moved back to Chicago to reunite with his family and friends, who still lived there, before enrolling at Calvin College in Grand Rapids, Michigan, in 1957.
+According to legend, Wayne had a pet alligator in college.
+The alligator died after it was given a glass of Scotch whisky at a party.

 Huizenga dropped out of college during his sophomore year and enlisted in the Army Reserves.
-Huizenga promised himself a better life, and vowed to be nothing like his father.

-After he completed basic training, Huizenga borrowed $5,000 from his father, and in 1968 bought a truck and started his own waste management business in Broward County, Florida.
+After he completed basic training, Huizenga got a job managing a small trash collection company.
+In 1968, the 31 year old borrowed $5,000 from his father, bought a used garbage truck and started his own waste management business in Broward County, Florida.
 Each day, he set out to collect the trash on his route at 2am.
 After he'd dropped it off at the local dump in the early afternoon, he would then go home, shower, put on his best suit and spend the rest of the day calling on retail stores, supermarkets, and homeowners to build his company's business.
-He quickly expanded across southern Florida by acquiring his rivals.
+He slowly started to expand across southern Florida by acquiring his rivals.

-In 1995 Huizenga was flush with cash and her turned his gaze to his next target – the retail automotive industry.
+In 1995 Huizenga was flush with cash and he turned his gaze to his next target – the retail automotive industry.
 He began building a network of new and used car lots.
 Over six months, he bought 65 car dealerships with 109 outlets selling 31 brands of cars.
 He also opened 11 used car superstores called AutoNation USA and bought out Alamo and National car rental agencies.
 By 1999, AutoNation, Inc. owned or was in the process of acquiring 400 new car dealerships and more than 40 used car stores.
 The company was also operating almost 4,000 rental car locations worldwide.
 AutoNation became the world's largest auto retailer and the second largest rental car agency in the US.
 Huizenga's Midas touch had worked its magic once again.